What are the top three things you want to learn in 2014?

 problems with it.

-Which open source project did you contribute to the most this year?
+Which open source project did you contribute to the most in 2013?
 What did you do?

 I started the project in July 2013, 3 months later it already had more than 500